New Deal: NRA "Blue Eagle" campaign

 Other labor measures were carried out under the First New Deal.
-The Wagner-Peyser Act of 1933 established a national system of public employment offices, while the Anti-Kickback Act of 1934 "established penalties for employers on Government contracts who induce employees to return any part of pay to which they are entitled".
+The Wagner-Peyser Act of 1933 established a national system of public employment offices, and the Anti-Kickback Act of 1934 "established penalties for employers on Government contracts who induce employees to return any part of pay to which they are entitled".
 That same year, the Railway Labor Act of 1926 was amended "to outlaw company unions and yellow dog contracts, and to provide that the majority of any craft or class of employees shall determine who shall represent them in collective bargaining".
 In July 1933, Secretary of Labor Frances Perkins held at the Department of Labor what was described as "a very successful conference of 16 state minimum wage boards (some of the states had minimum wage laws long before the Federal Government)".
 The following year she held a two-day conference on state labor legislation in which 39 states were represented.
 According to one study, "State officials in attendance were gratified that the U.S. Department of Labor was showing interest in their problems.
 They called on Perkins to make the labor legislation conferences an annual event.
 She did so and participated actively in them every year until she left office.
 The conferences continued under Labor Department auspices for another ten years, by which time they had largely accomplished their goal of improving and standardizing state labor laws and administration."
 As a means of institutionalizing the work she tried to achieve with these conferences, Perkins established the Division of Labor Standards (which was later redesignated a bureau) in 1934 as a service agency and informational clearinghouse for state governments and other federal agencies.
 Its goal was to promote (through voluntary means) improved conditions of work, and the Division "offered many services in addition to helping the states deal with administrative problems".
 It offered, for instance, training for factory inspectors, and drew national attention "to the area of workers' health with a series of conferences on silicosis.
 This wide-spread lung disease had been dramatized by the 'Gauley Bridge Disaster' in which hundreds of tunnel workers died from breathing silica-filled air.
 The Division also worked with unions, whose support was needed in passing labor legislation in the States."